 Citizens are invited to take part in this debate through projects or through their active engagement in organisations participating in the Europe for Citizens programme.
 The Commission expects projects granted under this multi-annual priority to reflect on a new narrative for Europe, citizen-oriented, forward-looking and constructive, that would be more engaging for the younger generation in particular.
-Projects may lead to debates about concrete ways to create a more democratic Union, so as to enable citizens to reengage with the EU and develop a stronger sense of ownership of the European project.
+Projects may be based on the outcome of citizens' consultations and may lead to debates about concrete ways to create a more democratic Union, so as to enable citizens to reengage with the EU and develop a stronger sense of ownership of the European project.

 Another aim of projects under this multi-annual priority may be to identify ways of further enhancing the European dimension and the democratic legitimacy of the EU decision-making process.
-In the light of the low turnout rates in European elections of the past years and the rise of populism in many Member States, projects may address the question how to motivate EU citizens to go to the polls and how to build a momentum for their active democratic participation in the EU at all levels.
-The European Parliament elections in 2019 provide an opportunity and a challenge to which the projects financed by the programme can contribute.
+In the light of the low turnout rates in European elections of the past years and the rise of populism in many Member States, projects may address the question how to reach voters, including first time/young voters, or voters living in remote areas and build a momentum for their active democratic participation in the EU at all levels.